 - The file may be saved to your Downloads folder.
 Depending on your browser, you may (as shown in the video above) open the file from the preview bar at the bottom of your browser.
 IMPORTANT TO NOTE: The Sample File you created contains all of the Salsa CRM recognized column headers, based on your database, that are available to use when importing information.
 The column descriptions are available on the color-coded mid-section of the Advanced Import screen.

 - It will be necessary to populate this file with the information to import into Salsa CRM or you may use the column headings in your data file, but be sure to match your data with the appropriate column headers.
-IMPORTANT TO NOTE: When including a Last Name or an Organization Name, use the Last or Org Name column heading.
-If you have an individual and an organization in the same data .csv spreadsheet, remember to include the Constituent Type in a column with an "I" for individual or "O" for organization.
+IMPORTANT TO NOTE: When including the Last Name or an Organization Name, use the Last or Org Name column heading.
+If you have an individual and an organization in the same data .csv spreadsheet, remember to include the Constituent Type in a column with an "I" for individual or "O" for an organization.

 - When you are importing constituent information only, make sure you do not have any donation or gift-related columns in the import file.
 When populating the file that you are going to import into Salsa CRM, each unique constituent record may have an Import ID.
 Typically, this is the Source ID issued by the vendor (i.e. Jenzabar), but it is not the Constituent ID.
 TIP: If you are importing a file that you have created manually and not from a vendor such as Jenzabar, it is not necessary to create Import IDs.

 - DATE ENTRY: We highly recommend that you use on the listed formats with the complete four digit year, especially if any of the dates you are importing are prior to the year 2000.
 Advanced Import supports the following common date formats for all date fields: